• Skip to main content

 Medical Treatments

 If treatment is necessary, the first approach is usually a nasal corticosteroid spray, which can help shrink or even eliminate nasal polyps in many cases.
 For some individuals, oral corticosteroids, such as prednisone, may be prescribed for a short period.
+In certain situations, a balloon in nose treatment may also be considered to help open nasal passages and improve airflow.
 If these treatments are ineffective, your doctor may recommend an injection of dupilumab (Dupixent), a medication designed to target the underlying inflammation.

 Unfortunately, nasal polyps can return if the underlying causes persist, such as irritation, allergy symptoms, or infections.
 As a result, continued use of corticosteroid sprays and regular check-ups with nasal endoscopy may be required.